KBOverride/FriendsFM/README.md

 Audio Folder is not on GitHub due to file size limits

+- Export transcribed data in JSON format so we don't have to waste credit for Google Cloud Services when transcribing for the same song again

 ## Current Problems that Need Fixing
 - FriendsFM only analyzes Season 1-7.
 Need to fix Season 8-10.
 - Season 6 Episode 23 does not have subs